MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/porting-overview.md

 Our current recommendation for Unity development with Mixed Reality is **Unity 2019 LTS using the Legacy XR package**.
 If your project uses the Mixed Reality Toolkit, double-check that you're on the latest version, which is currently **MRTK-Unity 2.5**.

-> [!IMPORTANT]
+> [!CAUTION]
-> While the XRSDK is available with this version of Unity, Azure Spatial Anchors is not currently compatible with this setup.
+> While the XR SDK is available with this version of Unity, Azure Spatial Anchors is not currently compatible with this setup.
 This recommendation will be updated with a future release of the Azure Spatial Anchors package for Unity.
+>
+> * If you don't need Azure Spatial Anchors, you can [configure your Unity project for XR](https://docs.unity3d.com/Manual/configuring-project-for-xr.html) and [get started with MRTK and XR SDK](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/GettingStartedWithMRTKAndXRSDK.html).
+>
-If you're currently using the XRSDK in your project and want to use Azure Spatial Anchors, uninstall XRSDK and reinstall the Legacy XR package to revert your project settings.
+> * If you're currently using the XR SDK in your project and want to use Azure Spatial Anchors, uninstall XR SDK and reinstall the Legacy XR package to revert your project settings.

 ### Unreal